 Jumping into real estate investing is a way to improve net worth expeditiously.
 But before you dive in, take the time to arm yourself with information and resources.
 Real estate is worth hundreds of thousands of dollars.
 While an investment can yield a high return it can also result in huge losses when investors are not prepared.
 Treat investing as a business.
-Here are five tips for new investors of NJ, PA real estate.
+Here are five tips for new investors of NC, NJ real estate.

 Understand the Market